Optimal Investment, Consumption, and Insurance with Durable Goods under Stochastic Depreciation Risk: The model

 The economic agent must choose a consumption strategy and a trading strategy for the durable good and the financial assets.
-Let $c(t)$ be the consumption rate of the perishable consumption good at time $t$ and it is a progressively measurable process with suitable integrabilities.
-In order to meet his/her investment goals, the economic agent chooses a portfolio consisting of a risk-free asset, risky asset and a durable consumption good.
-Let $\pi_{0}(t)$ and $\pi_1(t)$ be the amounts invested in the risk-free asset and the risky asset at time $t,$ respectively.
-The total wealth is given by the sum of the agent's investments in the the risk-free and risky asset and durable consumption goods investment.
-Therefore the set of trading strategies consists of 4-dimensional progressively measurable and suitably integrable stochastic processes $\Prt{\pi_0(t),\pi_1(t),K(t),q(t)}$ taking values in $\mathbb{R}^2\times{\mathbb{R}^{+}}^2$.
-The agent's total wealth is given by \beql{totw} X(t)=\pi_0(t)+\pi_1(t)+K(t)P(t)\,\,\,,t\geq0. \eeq Assuming that the agent follows a self-financing consumption-investment-insurance strategy $\Prt{c(t), \pi_0(t),\pi_1(t),K(t),q(t)},$ the wealth process $X(t)$ of the agent evolves as the SDE \beql{}
+Let $c(t)$ be the consumption rate of perishable consumption goods at time $t$.
+We assume that the process $(c (t))_{t \ge 0}$ is $\mathbb{F}$-progressively measurable and satisfies certain integrability conditions.
+To meet her investment goals, the economic agent chooses a portfolio consisting of a risk-free asset, a risky asset, and a durable consumption good.
+Let $\pi_{0}(t)$ and $\pi_{1}(t)$ be the amounts invested in the risk-free asset and the risky asset at time $t$, respectively.
+The total wealth is given by the sum of the agent's investments in the risk-free and risky assets as well as the durable consumption good.
+Consequently, a trading strategy to be adopted by the agent consists of an $\mathbb{F}$-progressively measurable, integrable stochastic process $\bigl(\pi_{0}(t),\pi_{1}(t),K(t),q(t)\bigr)_{t \ge 0}$ with state space $\Re^2\times \Re_{>0}\times\Re_{\ge 0}$ such that the process satisfies certain integrability conditions.
+Note that $\Re_{>0}$ and $\Re_{\ge 0}$ denote the set of positive real numbers and the set of non-negative real numbers, respectively.
+Then the total wealth of the agent $X(t)$ at time $t$ is given by: